 COOLING FOR ALL

-Cooling solutions are an essential need for everyday life – from cold supply chains for fresh produce, safe storage of life saving vaccines and medicines, to safe work and educational environments that increase productivity – cooling needs are not just an air conditioner, but a necessity that puts the focus on super-efficient technologies and innovation to meet our needs.
+Cooling solutions are an essential need for everyday life – from cold supply chains for fresh produce, to safe storage of life saving vaccines and medicines, to safe work and educational environments that increase productivity.
+Cooling needs are not just an air conditioner, but a necessity that puts the focus on super-efficient technologies and innovation to meet our needs.

-With populations rising, growing cooling needs risk creating a significant increase in energy demand, that if not managed through super-efficient technologies or clean sources, will cause further climate change impacts and a rise in emissions.
+With populations rising, growing cooling needs risk creating a significant increase in energy demand that, if not managed through super-efficient technologies and clean energy sources, will cause a rise in global warming emissions and more extreme climate change impacts.

-The work of the initiative therefore creates a direct intersect between three internationally agreed goals for the first time: the Paris Climate Agreement; the Sustainable Development Goals; and the Montreal Protocol’s Kigali Amendment* – with one of the key goals of the amendment to limit consumption and production of hydrofluorocarbons (HFCs), a potent greenhouse gas used widely in air conditioners and refrigerators.
+The work of the initiative therefore creates a direct intersect between three internationally agreed goals for the first time: the Paris Climate Agreement; the Sustainable Development Goals; and the Montreal Protocol’s Kigali Amendment,* which aims to limit consumption and production of hydrofluorocarbons (HFCs), a potent greenhouse gas used widely in air conditioners and refrigerators.

-An important part of the initiative that will support greater, more informed action, is the Cooling for All Global Panel, co-chaired by two governments.
+An important part of the initiative, supporting greater, more informed action, is the Cooling for All Global Panel, co-chaired by government leaders from the Marshall Islands and Rwanda.
 The panel brings together a group of high-level leaders from government, academia, civil society, business and finance leaders who, together, better understand the challenges and opportunities of providing access to cooling solutions for across the world.

 Follow the conversation online using #CoolingForAll.